rbt-lang/rbt-proto/doc/combinators.rst

    * its attributes;
    * its relationships with other entities.

-   An attribute primitive maps an entity to the value of its attribute.
+   *Attribute primitive:* maps an entity to the value of its attribute.

    Each entity class has its own fixed set of attributes.
 Examples: